MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/warehousing/generate-work-immediately-load-release.md

 ---
 title: Generate picking work immediately when load is released
-description: If work must be generated immediately when the load is released, you must configure the wave template accordingly.
-This page walks you through the steps.
+description: Provides steps to set up the wave template accordingly if work must be created immediately when the load is released.
 author: Mirzaab
 ms.date: 06/24/2021
 ms.topic: troubleshooting